CarInsurance.com Insights

 Cars with salvage titles have been declared a total loss and can’t be driven legally.
 But once a salvage car has been repaired and passes an inspection from a state-approved salvage inspection operator, it can qualify for a rebuilt title.
 A vehicle with a rebuilt title can be registered, driven and sold.

-However, it is common for people to mistakenly refer to rebuilt cars as salvaged title cars, even though they are two distinct.
-Since many people use these terms interchangeably when discussing insurance for a salvaged car, we’re working under the presumption that it has been fixed and rebuilt.
+However, it is common for people to mistakenly refer to rebuilt cars as salvage title cars, even though they are two distinct categories.
+Since many people use these terms interchangeably when discussing insurance for a salvage title car, we’re working under the presumption that it has been fixed and rebuilt.

 Can I drive a car with a salvage title?